About GOV TV

 Originally called City Cable, the station began transmitting on channel 30 of Jones Intercable Inc., with a staff of two in 1981.
 GOV expanded programming to include coverage of Bernalillo County government meetings and events in 1984.
 The GOV facilities underwent extensive remodeling in 1985 when government offices moved in to the new Government Center building.
 1992 saw an elaborate re-engineering and rewiring of the facility greatly boosting the production capacity of the channel.
 In 1995, the channel acquired a two camera mobile production van.

 The channel is currently operated by the City of Albuquerque Media Resources Division of the Cultural Services Department and is funded primarily through the City's general fund.
-Additional funds, equipment and personnel are provided by Bernalillo County Government
+Additional funds and personnel are provided by Bernalillo County Government.

-GOV-TV reaches a wide audience via the Internet.
-We now offering live webcasting and pre-recorded streaming video of numerous local government meetings and programs on our web site.
+GOV TV reaches a wide audience via the Internet.
+We offer live webcasting and pre-recorded streaming video of numerous local government meetings and programs on our web site, from the GOV TV homepage.

 The primary mission of GOV TV is to bring the public meetings of the Albuquerque City Council and the Bernalillo County Commission to the home audience.